btschroeder/kmer_frequency/README.md

 # run
 The usage is `./kmer_freq <input_file> <kmer_size>`
+Append `> OUTPUT` to the end to print to file specified by OUTPUT instead of terminal.

 # benchmarks
 To run benchmarks which test both the compiled C version and the Python version run `./benchmark.sh`